intel-android/androidhub/reviewer_readme.md

 --------

 ## Setup
-  1. Where to start?
+  1. Don't know where to start?
 Reference our helpful Setup Guide.

 ## Process Overview